Thrishaj2005/Customer-Shopping-Analysis/README.md

-# RTC: Customer Shopping Data Analysis
+# Customer Shopping Data Analysis

 ## 📌 Project Overview
 This project analyzes customer shopping behavior using Python (Pandas, Matplotlib, Seaborn) in Jupyter Notebook.
 The dataset includes invoices, customer demographics, product categories, prices, quantities, payment methods, and shopping mall details.
 The goal is to uncover insights into **sales trends, pricing patterns, and customer preferences**.

----

 ## 📂 Dataset Structure
 The dataset contains the following columns: